whamcloud/Online-Help/docs/Install_Guide/ig_ch_12_installing_updates.md

 ### IML 3.x.x Upgrades

-1. If your currently installed software version is 3.0.0.0 , update to version 3.0.1.4 first.
-Then perform the following consecutive updates in the remaining steps.

-1. If your currently installed software version is 3.0.1.4, update to version 3.1.0.2 first.
-Then perform the following consecutive updates in the remaining steps.
+Upgrading Integrated Manager for Lustre software and restarting the manager server will overwrite any changes previously made to the chroma-manager.conf template in `/etc/nginx/conf.d/`.
+Before upgrading your installation or restarting your manager node, make sure you backup any modifications to this file first.

-1. If your currently installed software version is 3.1.0.2, update to version 3.1.1 first.
+1. If your currently installed software version is between 3.0.x and 3.1.0.2, update to version 3.1.1 first.
 Then perform the following consecutive updates in the remaining steps.